 There is no submit button or application—Instagram will automatically begin the review process once everything is set up correctly.
-This can take several days or longer.
+This can take several days or longer and the timing is out of Squarespace's control.
 For more information, visit Instagram's documentation.

 To see if your store is approved, in your Instagram account, click Settings, scroll down to Business Settings, and click Shopping.
 If you've added multiple data sources, ensure the correct one is checked.

 The option to tag products will now be available for every time you post and on your previous posts.
 To get started, create or edit an Instagram post, and click Tag Products.
 For help, visit Instagram's documentation.